-The early Hawaiians knew the Newell Shearwater on Moloka'i until at least 1906 (E 2:11, Bryan 1908).
+The early Hawaiians knew the Newell's Shearwater on Moloka'i in 1906 (E 2:11, Bryan 1908).
 Perkins (1903) found several at the head of a windward valley after a storm and a specimen was collected there early in the century (King and Gould 1967).
-The species was not reported subsequently until the summer of 1979 when numerous individuals were heard and seen in impenetrable ferns near the east end of Moloka'i (near the upper end of transect 14 on Figure 37 of Scott et al. 1986:35) during the HFBS (E

-41:47).
-This remote area has not subsequently been visited by ornithologists.
-One or possibly two were reported calling in the central mountains near Kamakou 18 May 1988, and one was reported heard 17 Jun 1995 atop the ridge between Pelekunu and Wailau Valleys.
-Radar searching from Kalaupapa Peninsula in 2002 detected targets that likely were Newell Shearwaters entering Wai'ale'ia Valley (Day et al. in review).
+The species was not reported subsequently until the summer of 1979 when numerous individuals were heard and seen among impenetrable ferns near the east end of Moloka'i (near the upper end of transect 14 on Figure 37 of Scott et al. 1986:35) during the HFBS (E 41:47).
+One or possibly two were reported calling in the central mountains near Kamakou 18 May 1988, one was reported heard 17 Jun 1995 atop the ridge between Pelekunu and Wailau Valleys, and 3 were flying around the upper Huelo Stream gulch, at the e. portion of the island, 3 Jun 2009; additionally, radar searching from Kalaupapa Peninsula in 2002 detected targets that likely were Newell's Shearwaters entering Wai'ale'ia Valley.
+During the mid-2010s further searching in these areas with acoustic listening devices was planned.
 A grounded bird near Lana'i City, Lana'i 10 Oct 1983 (later released) is the only record for that island.
-Since the type specimen was collected in 1894, Newell Shearwaters were not reported on Maui until the early 1980s when two specimens was picked up at low-elevation locations (USNM 599499, BPBM 185260), and another found grounded on a road near Haiku was picked up, banded, and released.
-Radar censuses suggested that small numbers may nest on the slopes of Haleakala (Cooper and Day 2003), and this was confirmed by the discovery of a small colony in 2002-2004 near the headwaters of Pi'ina'au Stream, at 1950 m elevation, in a Sadleria fern grove, along the western walls of Ainahou Bowl and west Wailua Nui (Wood and Bily 2008).
+Since the type specimen was collected in 1894, Newell's Shearwaters were not reported on Maui until the early 1980s when two specimens were picked up at low-elevation locations (USNM 599499, BPBM 185260), and another found grounded on a road near Haiku was picked up, banded, and released.
+Radar censuses suggested that small numbers may nest on the slopes of Haleakala (Cooper and Day 2003), and this was confirmed by the discovery of a small colony in 2002-2004 near the headwaters of Pi'ina'au Stream along the western walls of Ainahou Bowl and west Wailua Nui (Wood and Bily 2008).
+Mitigation efforts were being planned during the 2010s to further study Newell's Shearwaters on Maui based on threats from planned wind-tubine projects.

-The first record of a Newell Shearwater on Hawai'i I came in early June 1968 when the identity of a live bird found at an unspecified locality was confirmed by Banko (1980b) following comparison with a specimen sent from the Bishop Museum.
-In 1972 a charred adult on egg was found in Makaopuhi Crater on the SE slope of Hawaii Volcanoes National Park, following an eruption (Kepler et al. 1979, Banko 1980b).
-On 27 Jun 1992 a flight of 75-100 vocalizing Newells were observed crossing the nearby coast NE of Kalapana just after dusk, and counts of up to 89 detections of shearwaters in Jul-Sep 1993 at Heiheiahulu Crater above Kalapana and Pu'u Lena crater, 10 km N of Kalapana, suggested breeding colonies nearby (Reynolds and Ritchotte 1997; AB 47:1152).
-On the other side of the island, meanwhile, observers reported hearing and seeing Newell Shearwaters in the lowland ne. slopes of Mauna Kea and in the Kohala Mountains during 1976-1977, suggesting breeding in small dispersed colonies (E 38:131-132, Kepler et al. 1979, Day et al. 2003a).
+The first record of a Newell's Shearwater on Hawai'i I came in early June 1968 when the identity of a live bird found at an unspecified locality was confirmed by Banko (1980b) following comparison with a specimen sent from the Bishop Museum.
+In 1972 a charred adult on egg was found in Makaopuhi Crater on the SE slope of Hawaii Volcanoes National Park, following a volcanic eruption (Kepler et al. 1979, Banko 1980b).
+On 27 Jun 1992 a flight of 75-100 vocalizing birds were observed crossing the nearby coast NE of Kalapana just after dusk, and counts of up to 89 detections of shearwaters in Jul-Sep 1993 at Heiheiahulu Crater above Kalapana and Pu'u Lena crater, 10 km N of Kalapana, suggested breeding colonies nearby (Reynolds and Ritchotte 1997; AB 47:1152).
+On the other side of the island, meanwhile, observers reported hearing and seeing Newell's Shearwaters in the lowland ne. slopes of Mauna Kea and in the Kohala

+Mountains during 1976-1977, suggesting breeding in small dispersed colonies (E 38:131-132, Kepler et al. 1979, Day et al. 2003a).
 Reports of birds heard and a specimen (USNM 565260) from Kona in 1970-1972 (Banko 1980b), and 4 birds found grounded in Hilo May-Nov 1978-1993 (e.g., Conant 1980, specimens at BPBM), suggest that colonies may exist elsewhere on Hawai'i.
-Radar censuses (Reynolds et al. 1997a, Day et al. 2003a) may help elucidate this.
+Radar censuses (Reynolds et al.1997a, Day et al. 2003a) may help elucidate this.